 Gluten-free, dairy-free, nut-free, and more — event organizers have a growing list of food items they need to avoid in their attendees’ menus.
-While some of the restrictions are due to allergies — a recent study conducted by Brigham and Women’s Hospital in Boston revealed that approximately 4 percent of Americans have food allergies — many adults have intolerances, sensitivities, and religious restrictions that dictate what they can and can’t eat.
+While some of the restrictions are due to allergies — a study conducted by Brigham and Women’s Hospital in Boston revealed that approximately 4 percent of Americans have food allergies — many adults have intolerances, sensitivities, and religious restrictions that dictate what they can and can’t eat.
 For event organizers, solving these challenges requires additional work.
 In a recent PCMA webinar, Andrea Metcalf, owner of Health Inspired Events and author of Naked Fitness, shared some tips on how to make this F&B challenge more palatable.

 1) Make the Chef Your Best Friend.